HienMinh58/recipe-web/README.md

    Visit `http://localhost:5000` to see the app in action!

-## Deployment

-- **Local Development**: Use Docker Compose to spin up Milvus locally for testing.
-- **Production**: Embeddings are migrated to Zilliz Cloud for scalable, high-performance search.
-- Deployed on Vercel for effortless, reliable access.

-## Future Improvements

-- **User Authentication**: Add login and registration for a personalized experience
-- **Recipe Ratings & Comments**: Let users share feedback and connect
-- **Personalized Recommendations**: Tailor recipe suggestions to user tastes

 ## License

 This project is licensed under the MIT License – feel free to use, modify, and share!